PS2Sanctuary/Sanctuary.SoeProtocol/docs/packet-reference.md

     byte CrcLength; // The number of bytes that should be used to encode the CRC-32 check value on relevant packets. bool IsCompressionEnabled; // Indicates whether relevant packets may be compressed. byte UnknownValue1; // Unknown.
 Always observed to be 0.
-Possibly a flag for the initial encryption status of app data. uint UdpLength; // The maximum length of a UDP packet that the sending can receive. uint UnknownValue2; // Unknown, possibly a magic value.
-Always observed to be 3.
+Possibly a flag for the initial encryption status of app data. uint UdpLength; // The maximum length of a UDP packet that the sender can receive. uint SoeProtocolVersion; // The version of the SOE protocol that is in use.
+Version 3 is documented here.
 }
 ```